jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > ![Annotated diagram, P5](images/U5_GoodBadTime_Diagramm.svg)
 >
 > * Again, like in the diagram before, starting is good.
-I would hypothize that the anticipation feels great and that the actual start even lifts the mood a bit on top (?)
+I would hypothesize that the anticipation feels great and that the actual start even lifts the mood a bit on top (?)
 * Like in P2, client wishes/negative feedback drag the mood down.
 Here we have negative feedback.
 * Maybe starting/trying a new approach is a bit like the positive feeling at the projects start (also P4 shows a similar pattern, P2 framed it more as solving problems.
 I don't know if that is the same)
-* The pattern of »new approach good/client feedback bad« repeats (at time of the research, the project was still ongoing, so there can't be a "end is postive" pattern here.)
+* The pattern of »new approach good/client feedback bad« repeats (at time of the research, the project was still ongoing, so there can't be a "end is positive" pattern here.)

 ### Crosscheck

 It can be interesting and useful to not only compare the diagrams on the same topic, but also relate data across diagrams and also involve your written notes.
-This also works vice versa – when you analyze your notes, you can check your diagrams for supplemental of contrasting data.
+This also works vice versa – when you analyze your notes, you can check your diagrams for supplemental information and add it to your notes.

 ### Summarize
-You can summarize the findings in a diagram similar to the ones the participants drew.
-In this diagram.
-In these diagrams you include findings you could corrobate since they showed in several diagrams.
-I sometimes also include data which I could not necessarily corroborate but find interesting.
+You can summarize the findings in a diagram itself.
+It will look similar to the ones the participants drew.
+In this diagram, you include findings you could support since they showed in several diagrams.
+I sometimes also include data which I could not necessarily corroborate, but find interesting.

 > Analyzing the diagrams I got these conclusions:
 >
 > * In all but one (P1) diagram the onset of a project seems to be a good experience
 > * In three (P2, P4, P5) of the five diagrams there is a significant decline after the projects first, motivated phase.
 The reasons are: Seemingly unsolvable problems, project not going according to the plan and unhappy clients.
 A commonality is that the named reasons for the bad mood are seemingly out of the control of the participants (Except for P4, where the reason was seen in the »boring« design)
-> * for all participants the project ends good (exclusing P5, where the project has not ended yet).
+> * for all participants the project ends good (excluding P5, where the project has not ended yet).
 Three (P2,P3,P4) seem to be very happy at the end: Finishing seems to be a good experience.
 >
 > This can also be shown in a summarizing diagram which I drew:
 >